-- † The clergy person must be continuously on leave for one month prior to the commencement of Salary Continuance. - of leave. - [†] The first month of leave is not covered by Salary Continuance insurance. - + ADS provides a case worker to assist the clergy person. - case basis. - within the Diocese for a minimum of 15 hours per week.
+The clergy person must be continuously on leave for one month prior to the commencement of Salary Continuance.

+The forms cannot be submitted to the insurance company until after the first month of leave.

+- † The first month of leave is not covered by Salary Continuance insurance. - † Funds may not be forthcoming from the Insurance Company for many months. - † ADS provides a case worker to assist the clergy person. - † In the case of clergy aged over 65, any extended sick leave will need to be discussed with the Bishop in consultation with the Registrar and will be managed on a case by case basis.

+2. Life Cover - is offered to all clergy who are being paid for a minimum of 15 hours per week, in the event of the death of a clergy person up until the age of 70 years while employed within the Diocese for a minimum of 15 hours per week.
 The benefit is paid to the insured's estate.